Employment and inward investment

 We undertake a programme of research each year to ensure we have up to date information and evidence about the nature of skills levels within Devon.
 Below are links to our latest reports.

 Undertaking key pieces of research is central to the delivery of the action plan.
-The most up to date research report is the State of Skills in Devon Annual Report – April 2014
+The most up to date research report is the State of Skills In Devon Annual Report- November 2015

 We fully support the role of apprentices within businesses in Devon and encourage businesses to consider taking on an apprentice through marketing communications activity, and a dedicated Apprenticeships website.